-Offering 20 degree combinations, we are the longest-established Celtic department in Scotland and the only institution in the world to offer an undergraduate degree in Scottish Ethnology, providing a fascinating insight into the traditional and popular culture of Scotland.
+Offering a wide range of degree combinations, we are the longest-established Celtic department in Scotland and the only institution in the world to offer an undergraduate degree in Scottish Ethnology, providing a fascinating insight into the traditional and popular culture of Scotland.

 Based in a city with a long-established Gaelic community, we are at the heart of a lively contemporary cultural scene and lead the way for future language planning and maintenance, particularly for Scottish Gaelic.
 We work at the cutting edge of linguistic and sociolinguistic research in the Celtic languages.

-Our award-winning department is small, friendly and innovative, with access to an unrivalled range of sound, video, film and photographic resources in the School of Scottish Studies Archives, strong links with Bòrd na Gàidhlig, the National Library of Scotland and National Museum of Scotland, and a great relationship with student societies, including the Scottish Ethnology Society and An Comunn Ceilteach, organisers of the city’s largest annual cèilidh.
+Our award-winning department is small, friendly and innovative, with access to an unrivalled range of sound, video, film and photographic resources in the School of Scottish Studies Archives, strong links with Bòrd na Gàidhlig, the National Library of Scotland and National Museum of Scotland, and a great relationship with student societies, including An Comunn Ceilteach (The Highland Society), organisers of the city’s largest annual cèilidh.

 Your learning at a glance

 - You can take Celtic, Scottish Ethnology, and Scottish Studies as single honours subjects, or - in the case of the first two - jointly with one of a range of other subjects.

 - We also support Moray House School of Education and Sport in its delivery of two degree programmes in Primary Education with Gaelic: one for fluent speakers; and one for learners.

 - You’ll complete a four-year MA degree, with the opportunity to study abroad in your third year.

 - You’ll engage with a broad range of subjects in your first two years, and specialise thereafter.
 At all levels, we have an extensive range of courses to choose from.